TULIPWOOD IS INTERVIEWING for

 Terms of Use

-• No depictions of suicide or suicidal ideation.
+- No depictions of self-harm, suicide, or suicidal ideation.
 No exceptions.